-b.
-Internal obstacles.
-Internal obstacles are those that you do have control over.
-Some common examples of internal obstacles are needing more money, wanting a promotion at work, trying to lose weight, and improving a strained relationship with your family member or other loved one.
+Some common internal obstacles include needing more money, wanting a promotion at work, trying to lose weight, and improving a strained relationship with your family member or other loved one.

 3. Habitual obstacles.
 Habitual obstacles apply more generally in your life and may only be eliminated by making a global change.

 This guide will give you seven proven strategies to help blast obstacles out of your way.

 #1.
 Understand the obstacle